akinwilson/kmlflow/README.md

 ```

-## To do Feb 20 2025
+## To do March 1 2025

-- [ ] Update grafana to include sidcar for automatic config detections
+- [ ] Update grafana to include sidecar for automatic dashboard config detections and updating
+- [ ] figure out why models built with `proposal.py` can not be served, but `publish.py` canbe.
 - [ ] Reduce current serving example down to correct template
 - [ ] Add seldon default grafana dashboard to model release template
 - [ ] create AB testing deployment template and associated dashboard